-Never use an open flame to test for gas leaks.
+explosion HAZARD: DO NOT use an open flame to test for gas leaks.
 When testing for gas line leaks with a soapy water solution, DO NOT use a detergent containing ammonia or chlorine.
 These substances may generate a chemical reaction causing corrosion to gas lines, resulting in dangerous leak conditions.
+Death or serious injury can result.